Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Linear Regression Modelling
-Build a linear regression model to predict the variable B1, explaining the approach taken and any necessary data pre-processing.
+In this phase, we will construct a linear regression model to forecast the variable B1

 #### Reverting
 ```